rcrowe/TwigBridge/README.md

 )
 ```

-TwigBridge also supports closures as callbacks:
+TwigBridge also supports closures as callbacks.
+In this case, the array key will
+be used as the function name to be invoked in the templates:
+`{{ bond("James", "Bond") }}`.

 ```php
 'functions' => array(